scala/docs.scala-lang/_overviews/toolkit/sttp-request.md

 ## Authentication

-If you need authentication to access a resource, you can use one of the `.auth.basic`, `.auth.basicToken`, `auth.bearer` or `auth.digest` methods.
+If you need authentication to access a resource, you can use one of the `auth.basic`, `auth.basicToken`, `auth.bearer` or `auth.digest` methods.

 {% tabs 'auth' %}
 {% tab 'Scala 2 and 3' %}